meshplay/meshplay/docs/pages/project/contributing/contributing-ui-tests.md

 make docker-testing-env
 ```

-### Meshery CLI
+### Meshplay CLI

-There is also Meshery CLI which can help you run the UI and Server, for more detail, you go to [Meshery CLI documentation](https://docs.meshery.io/project/contributing/contributing-cli-guide#process)
+There is also Meshplay CLI which can help you run the UI and Server, for more detail, you go to [Meshplay CLI documentation](https://docs.meshplay.io/project/contributing/contributing-cli-guide#process)

 ## Setup playwright & Run the test cases